0xPolygon/kurtosis-cdk/README.md

 ### Contributing

 1. Add your doc to the `docs` folder and add a menu item in the `config.yml` file.
+2. Make sure the site builds correctly.
-2. Raise a ticket on the docs team [slack channel](https://slack.com/shortcuts/Ft0613JADARL/ea28ee64d7fcc12fd40b0eb310b583d3), or [JIRA board](https://polygon.atlassian.net/jira/software/projects/DOCS/boards/79) to let us know, and we'll review it and approve.
+3. Raise a ticket on the docs team [slack channel](https://slack.com/shortcuts/Ft0613JADARL/ea28ee64d7fcc12fd40b0eb310b583d3), or [JIRA board](https://polygon.atlassian.net/jira/software/projects/DOCS/boards/79) to let us know, and we'll review it and approve.

 ### Contact